dask/dask/docs/source/optimize.rst

    :width: 65 %
    :alt: The original dask graph

-Here we're counting the occurrence of the words ``'orange``, ``'apple'``, and ``'pear'`` in the list of words, formatting an output string reporting the results, printing the output, then returning the output string.
+Here we are counting the occurrence of the words ``'orange``, ``'apple'``, and ``'pear'`` in the list of words, formatting an output string reporting the results, printing the output, and then returning the output string.

-To perform the computation, we pass the dask graph and the desired output keys to a scheduler ``get`` function:
+To perform the computation, we pass the Dask graph and the desired output keys to a scheduler ``get`` function:

 .. code-block:: python